LANDSCAPE OF MOTHERS

 Second: nature had already solved every problem in service of the continuance of life.

 Landscape of Mothers was born from there.
-It came from surveying the landscape of my motherhood and realizing that there were powerful parallels with the natural world.
+It came from surveying the landscape of my motherhood and realizing that there were powerful parallels between the natural world and my social world.

 Landscape of Mothers was about more than just my parenting, it was about relationships and relationship repair.